 I felt guilty, because they came to me for help, and I couldn’t help them.
 My social work values and ethics really started to kick in, too.
 As social workers, our ethics demand that we discover ways to create solutions to societal problems.

-I also noticed that I started to get triggered with a few of my clients who were in denial of their racist behaviors.
+I also noticed that I started to get emotionally triggered with a few of my clients who were in denial of their racist behaviors.
 This was a symptom of racial trauma and I knew that it was probably blinding me to find solutions (that work) to address their racist behaviors.
 This was both a rude awakening (cognitive dissonance) and also very motivating for me to resolve my racial trauma.

 I hired Annie Schuessler as my business coach, and we worked through a lot of my issues of imposter syndrome and insecurity in order to speak my truth.

 After I unpacked and overcame my my deep-rooted fear of being socially rejected, a rebel, and outsider to anti-racism, I took the plunge and created my first anti-racism coaching program.